Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) apply patient reported measures in practice including application to clinical practice; (2) identify limitations to interpreting patient reported measures in clinical practice; (3) describe when patient reported measures should be considered; and (4) interpret patient reported measures in practice including application to diagnosis and monitoring.
+Students are able to (1) apply patient reported measures in practice including application to clinical practice; (2) identify limitations to interpreting patient reported measures in clinical practice; (3) describe when patient reported measures should be considered; and (4) interpret patient reported measures in practice to help make decisions about interventions and monitoring.

 Assessment